 Our Public Lands Story

 The 1964 Wilderness Act established a National Wilderness Preservation System of federal lands “where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 The act designated 54 wilderness areas with 9.1 million acres within the national forests and reserved to Congress the authority to add areas to the system.
 Congress has enacted 117 subsequent statutes designating wilderness areas (including one with 16 wilderness-related subtitles) and 8 other statutes requiring wilderness study or otherwise significantly affecting wilderness areas.
 Many of these statutes provide management direction for designated areas that differ from the Wilderness Act provisions.
-As of December 31, 2010, the system totaled 759 wilderness areas with 109.7 million acres of federal land.
+As of August 2024, the system totaled 806 wilderness areas with 111.9 million acres of federal land.
+That might sound like a lot.
+Yet only about 5% of the entire United States—an area slightly larger than the state of California—is protected as wilderness.
+Because Alaska contains just over half of America’s wilderness, only about 2.7% of the contiguous United States—an area about the size of Minnesota—is protected as wilderness.
+Source: www.wilderness.net

 Our Public Lands